pingcap/docs/sql-statements/sql-statement-admin-show-ddl.md

 - Job 60 is an `add index` job, which is currently queued waiting for job 59 to complete.
 When job 59 completes, the `STATE` of job 60 will switch to `running`.

-- For desctuctive changes such as dropping an index or dropping a table, the `SCHEMA_STATE` will change to `none` when the job is complete.
-For addative changes, the `SCHEMA_STATE` will change to `public`.
+- For destructive changes such as dropping an index or dropping a table, the `SCHEMA_STATE` will change to `none` when the job is complete.
+For additive changes, the `SCHEMA_STATE` will change to `public`.

 To limit the number of rows shown by specifying a number and where condition. i.e.